thachmpham/thachmpham.github.io/content/docs/distributed-system/map-reduce/word-count/_index.md

 # Distributed Word Count
 ## 1. Introduction
 Distributed Word Count is a classic example often used to illustrate the MapReduce programming model for processing and analyzing large datasets.
-In this scenario, the goal is to count the occurrences of each word in a given collection of text documents across a distributed cluster of computers.
-The MapReduce approach divides the task into two main phases: the Map phase and the Reduce phase.
+In this scenario, the goal is to count the occurrences of each word in a given collection of text files.

 ![intro.png](./intro.png)